daguenther/Z2A/Resources/Creativity.md

 ## Blender (C1, I1, U4)

 Blender is a mature digital animation program.
 It has a steep learning curve, but can be used to create some incredible things.
+It's primary purpose is for animation, but it can also produce images, as well as games.

 * [Homepage](http://www.blender.org/)
 * [Blender Tutorials](http://www.blenderguru.com/)

+## Godot (C1, I1, U3)

+Godot is a new game engine.
+It is still in beta at the time of this writing.
+However, it puts no limations on what operating system it runs on, as well as no limiation on what platforms it can export to.
+Students can use this tool to build games for their smartphones.

 ## Gimp (C1, I1, U3)